Easy Vegan Chili Recipe

 Ingredients you will need

 - Olive oil.
-Olive oil, in my experience, works super well in chili recipes.
-You can leave it out if you want to make this dish oil-free, and replace with around 3 tbsp to sauté the vegetables.
+Olive oil, in my experience, works super well in chili recipes and really brings out the flavor of the vegetables.

 - Onion.
 Either red or white onion works well.